Mykrowave/azure-architect-playbook/containerization/azure-container-instances/readme.md

 - Need to mount a volume from an external store
 - az bash command gives options for azure file share parameters

+## Troubleshoot
+- Attach to watch container instance "happenings" - log streaming
+- show metrics like cpu and memory